 - Outcome A No impact (property located outside 100-year floodplain) - Outcome B No impact to the floodplain because the structure does not require substantial improvement, and elevation is not required. - Outcome C Beneficial impact to the floodplain; substantial improvement is required.
 Applicant will be given choice to relocate.
-If chosen, damaged structure will be demolished and will remain as green space.
+If chosen, damaged structure will be demolished and will remain as green space, in perpetuity.
+Such shall be noted on a deed to the property.